 At Meadlands, we are passionate about teaching Maths.
-Of course we want our pupils to have a secure understanding of the national curriculum, but more importantly we want to develop and grow mathematicians, who love and get excited by maths, who are able to use their new learning across the curriculum and see how it can be used in real life.
-Through our maths lessons, we aim to develop pupils who aspire to be challenged and are independent learners continually pushing themselves.
+We want our pupils to have a secure understanding of the national curriculum, but more importantly we want to develop and grow mathematicians, who love and get excited by maths, who are able to use their new learning in other areas of the curriculum and see how it can be transferred to real life application.
+Through our maths lessons, we aim to develop pupils who aspire to be challenged and are independent learners who continually push themselves.

 Teaching for mastery: What does mastery maths mean?

+At Meadlands, we follow the National Curriculum for maths and use the White Rose maths scheme which uses a Maths Mastery approach to teaching.
+In this approach all pupils are taught the same mathematical content together, there is no acceleration of learning onto newer content.
 Since mastery is what we want pupils to acquire (or go on acquiring), rather than teachers to exhibit, we use the phrase ‘teaching for mastery’ to describe the range of elements of classroom practice that give pupils the best chances of mastering mathematics.
-Mastering maths means acquiring a deep, long-term, secure and adaptable understanding of the subject.
-At any one point in a pupil’s journey through school, achieving mastery is taken to mean acquiring a solid enough understanding of the maths that’s been taught to enable him/her move on to more advanced material.
+Mastering maths means acquiring a deep, long-term, secure, and adaptable understanding of the subject.
+At any one point in a pupil’s journey through school, achieving mastery is taken to mean acquiring a solid enough understanding of the maths that’s been taught to enable him/her to move on to more advanced material.

 Mastery of mathematics is something that we want pupils – all pupils – to acquire, or rather to continue acquiring throughout their school lives, and beyond.

 Central to the development of mastery in our classrooms, we follow the NCTEM’s “five big ideas”- these have been drawn from research evidence, underpinning teaching for mastery.
 This diagram is used to help bind these ideas together: